Dynatrace/OneAgent-SDK-for-Java/README.md

 </dependency>
 ```

-If you prefer to integrate the SDK using plain jar file, just download them from mavenCentral.
+If you prefer to integrate the SDK using plain jar file, just download them from Maven Central.
 You can find the download links for each
 version in the [Release notes](#releasenotes) section.

 The Dynatrace OneAgent SDK for Java has no further dependencies.